DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/CARE-SERVICES/BILLING/Accommodation-Payments.md

 4. Go to **Billing Invoicee**
 5. Change the Billing account name to the accommodation payment type.
 6. Follow the steps in the **Billing journal adjustment section** to propose the adjustments.
-7. The fees billed in advance will be reversed and two new lines generated, one for the fees billed up to the date of receipt and the second line for the drawn downs.
+7. The fees billed in advance will be reversed and two new lines generated, one for the fees billed up to the date of receipt and the second line for the drawdowns.

 ### Managing changes to the accommodation payments